Bonds are a common investment option for individuals looking to generate income or preserve capital.

 these risks, investors can make more informed decisions when investing

-.
+in bonds.
 Diversification, careful selection of

 issuers, and periodic review of one’s investment strategy can help mitigate